Skip to content

 One caveat is worth spelling out, though.
 The MiDNI QR doesn’t fill in your report by magic: it is an identity check, not an automatic integration with your check-in system.
 The real gain shows up when the guest’s data travels in digital form from the start, without passing through a keyboard at reception.
 That is what step three is about.

-How to prepare, in three steps
+How to prepare your check-in for MiDNI in three steps

-- Train whoever receives guests.
+1. Train whoever receives guests.
 Everyone on the team should know MiDNI is valid identification and how guests present it, including the detail of asking for the complete mode.
 Refusing it invites a complaint with the guest in the right.

-- Review your data flow.
+2. Review your data flow.
 If you copy data by hand at the desk, MiDNI doesn’t fix your reports: the transcription error is still there.
 The real jump is having the data travel digitally from the guest into the report.

-- Move check-in forward.
+3. Move check-in forward.
 With digital check-in before arrival, guests provide and sign their data before setting foot in the property, and reception is reduced to handing over keys, with the document, physical or digital, as a seconds-long verification.

 FAQ

-No. The RD 933/2021 fields are the same.
+Does MiDNI change the data the guest report requires?
+No, MiDNI does not change the data the guest report requires: the RD 933/2021 fields are the same.
 What changes is how identity is verified at the desk, not what is reported to SES.HOSPEDAJES.

-There is no point in doing so.
+Can I keep a screenshot of the guest’s DNI from MiDNI?
+Keeping a screenshot of the guest’s DNI from MiDNI serves no purpose.
 The QR expires in seconds and the data isn’t stored on the verifier’s device: a screenshot is useless as live proof.
 What you do need to do is enter the fields RD 933/2021 requires into the report, just as with any other document.

-No. MiDNI is the digital version of the Spanish DNI.
-Foreign guests keep identifying themselves with their passport or national ID card, as before.
+Do foreign guests use MiDNI?
+No, foreign guests do not use MiDNI: it is the digital version of the Spanish DNI.
+They keep identifying themselves with their passport or national ID card, as before.

-Nothing.
-The physical DNI is still just as valid.
+What if the guest hasn’t activated MiDNI?
+If the guest hasn’t activated MiDNI, nothing happens: the physical DNI is still just as valid.
 MiDNI is one more option for the guest, not an obligation on them.
 The obligation is yours: to accept it when they present it.

-MiDNI doesn’t change the report rules for minors: RD 933/2021 still requires registering them and, depending on age, capturing the responsible adult’s details.
+What about minors travelling in the group?
+For minors travelling in the group, MiDNI doesn’t change the report rules: RD 933/2021 still requires registering them and, depending on age, capturing the responsible adult’s details.
 If the minor has a DNI, they can show it through MiDNI like any other guest; if not, they identify themselves as before.
 There is detail in how to register minors in the guest report.

-No. The QR is verified from another phone running the MiDNI app or from the official verifier on its website.
+Do I need a special reader for the QR?
+No, you don’t need a special reader for the QR: it is verified from another phone running the MiDNI app or from the official verifier on its website.
 No extra hardware is needed at reception beyond a device with a camera and a connection, because the check runs in real time.

 If your check-in is digital, MiDNI arrives with your homework done: guests enter their data before arriving, the system validates it against the RD 933/2021 rules, and the report goes out on its own.
 That is how RegistroViajero works.